antomor/mongoose-webtasks/README.md

 ```

 ### Important!
-In order to run it locally, mongodb should be installed and running.
+In order to run it locally, **mongodb** should be installed and running locally.
 For more info:
 [mongodb](https://www.mongodb.com/)